mikeramage/aoc2020/README.md

 # Day 14
 Ahh, blessed relief after the hellscape of day 13.
 A day in which I don't have to rediscover and implement Chinese remainder theorem from a position of complete ignorance is a good day.
 Just a bit of mucking about converting integers to binary strings, doing a bit of iteration here, fiddling with bits there.
 Some good old fashioned regex abuse.
 A happy 2-stars-by-end-of-my-lunch-break day.

+#Day 15
+Very lazy and badly written.
+Can't be bothered to change it.
+Maybe some day.
+Maybe in Rust.
+On rereading my program I started to drift.
+A long-forgotten melody started playing in my head.
+On and on and round and round went the tune.
+My eyes started to glaze over, the lids began to droop.
+I woke up with a start in a pool of drool 2 hours later, splitting headache, dry, cracked lips.
+Sad.